lithekod/gamejam-protocols/protokoll_10-apr-2017.md

 - The museum
 - Something for the DPU students in the A building

-#Social media
+Social media
+--
 We have many different social media accounts which few people have access to.
 Get that fixed

- min laddare.  min laddare.  min laddare.  min laddare.
-#New location
+New location
+--
 The location is too small for a full size gamejam

-#Red bull
+Red bull
+--
 We can ask them if they want to sponsor this jam

-#Responsibilities
+Responsibilities
+--
 Igor takes main responsibility for the food.

 Someone needs to be responsible for cleaning.